wp-plugins/wp-google-maps/readme.txt

 * Mashup multiple Google maps
 * Add different marker icons, or your own icons to make your map really stand out!
 * Allow your visitors to get directions to your markers.
-* Add polygons and polylines to your Google map
 * Export/Import your markers to a CSV file for quick editing.
 * Link Fusion tables to your Google Maps
 * Import KML/KMZ files to your Google Map